This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about how your breasts produce milk:

 You may worry that your baby is not getting enough breast milk.
-This may be because you do not know how many ounces your baby drinks during a feeding.
+This may be because you do not know how much your baby drinks during a feeding.
 You may be concerned that you cannot produce enough milk if you have a small breast size.
 Breasts of any size can produce plenty of milk as long as your baby feeds regularly and often.

 How to know if your baby is getting enough breast milk: